astrojose/astrojose-web/content/blog/keys/index.md

 Digital keys and signatures are fundamental to decentralization of trust.
 Bitcoin uses pair of related keys(private and public) based on public-key cryptography.
 Private keys are only known to owner while public keys are may be known by anyone.
 A sender encrypts a message with receiver's public key(shared publicly) , and sends it publicly, it can only be decrypted with receiver's private keys.
 <br/>

 In bitcoin transaction *Digital Signature or witness* is used to prove that one has a private key connected to public key without revealing the private key.
 Private keys are used to produce digital signature.
 While signature can be *verified* by anyone with public key, it can only be *produced* by someone with knowledge of private key.
 This concept of verification of transactions is important because bitcoin is based on peer to peer network.

 ## Comparing to bank account terms
 Recipient's public key is not shared publicly itself, it is represented by bitcoin address which works as beneficiary name in banking.
-Private keys are like pass code and public keys are like account numbers.
+Private keys are like passcode and public keys are like account numbers.
 Witness or digital signature is like normal hand signature that shows you are the owner of account.

 ## The fun part: generating keys
 Basically keys are just strings of characters e.g `30848827712021293731208415302456569301499384652082` in decimal or     `4433d156ea29436f29a94e0ccc5d58df8e57bdc8583c32` in hexadecimal.